mwwojcik/airline-reservation-system/readme.md

 ![](img/hexagonal_architecture.jpg)

-### Application testing
+### Non-functional requirements

 The module will be tested using three types of tests:

 - Unit Tests - Will be used to test business logic.
 They will be made without access to the web layer and database.
 - Acceptance Tests - Integration tests, they will check the correctness of the business process.
 Require access to the database but are separated from the REST API layer.
 - Web API Tests - They will be used to check the REST API.
-They will be performed without access to the database and without interacting with the module application layer.
+They will be performed without access to the database and without interacting with the application layer.

 According to notes:

 - [Use relational database as a aggregate data repository](ars/0004-TCH-RES-use-relational-database-as-a-aggregate-data-repository.md)
 - [Use Spring Repository](ars/0005-TCH-RES-use-spring-repository.md)